syncfusion-content/blazor-docs/blazor/data/adaptors.md

 ## Web API adaptor

-You can use the `WepApiAdaptor` to interact with Web APIs created with OData endpoint.
+You can use the `WebApiAdaptor` to interact with Web APIs created with OData endpoint.
 The `WebApiAdaptor` is extended from the `ODataAdaptor`.
 Hence to use `WebApiAdaptor`, the endpoint should understand the OData formatted queries sent along with request.

 To enable OData query option for Web API, please refer to this [documentation](https://docs.microsoft.com/en-us/aspnet/web-api/overview/odata-support-in-aspnet-web-api/supporting-odata-query-options).